Turibius of Mogrovejo: Tridentine reforms

 Mogrovejo worked to push through the ambitious aims from the Council of Trent, making evangelisation a core theme of his episcopate.
 He produced a trilingual catechism in Spanish/Quechuan/Aymara in 1584, implementing Trent's call for preaching in indigenous languages.
 He endorsed the council's decree of excommunication for clerics who engaged in business ventures; these often exploited the indigenous people.

 In 1588 Pope Sixtus V confirmed the acts of the Third Council of Lima, implementing Trent's decrees.
 These acts from Lima were adopted by many South American dioceses.

 Death

-Mogrovejo foresaw the exact date and hour of his death.
 It was in Pacasmayo during a pastoral visit that he contracted a fever.
-He continued working to the end of that visit, and arrived at the Saint Augustine convent in Zaña in a critical condition.
+He continued working to the end of that visit, and arrived at the Saint Augustine convent in Guadalupe, La Libertad Perú in Zaña in a critical condition.
 He pulled himself up to receive the Viaticum, and died shortly thereafter at 3:30 pm on 23 March 1606 (Holy Thursday).
 His final words were those of Jesus Christ on the cross, as in Luke 23:46: "Lord, into Your hands I commit my spirit" His remains were interred in the archdiocesan cathedral in Lima.